Caltrain: Legacy passenger cars

 Caltrain purchased 16 used Bombardier BiLevel Coaches from Metrolink in 2014 to cope with increasing ridership by lengthening certain Bombardier sets from five to six cars.
 The $15 million purchase was financed by a farebox revenue fund.
 Since the cars had retired from Metrolink service, they required rehabilitation before being placed in service with Caltrain.
 The ex-Metrolink cars were of older Series 1 and 2 that have riveted bodies, instead of the welded bodies in the Series 6 and 7 cars that Caltrain had purchased starting from 2002.

 Ex-Metrolink cars retained their Metrolink blue-on-white livery, but Metrolink logos were painted over and rolling stock numbers were repainted with JPBX numbers.
 All five-car Bombardier sets were lengthened to six-car Bombardier sets using surplus ex-Metrolink cars in May 2015.
 In July 2016, six-car Bombardier sets replaced some five-car gallery sets to relieve overcrowding.
-In November 2016, Caltrain rolled out six-car gallery sets for certain trains to further relieve overcrowding; the longer trains were a temporary measures to increase capacity until more frequent service can be achieved with electrification.
+In November 2016, Caltrain rolled out six-car gallery sets for certain trains to further relieve overcrowding; the longer trains were a temporary measure to increase capacity until more frequent service can be achieved with electrification.

 After September 2024, electric multiple units displaced the legacy diesel locomotive and passenger car fleet for service between San Francisco and Tamien.
 The newer MPI diesel locomotives and bilevel passenger cars have been retained for service on the southern segment between San Jose and Gilroy.
 19 locomotives and 90 gallery cars, built between 1985 and 1987, have been sold at a nominal price of US$6 million to Lima, Peru, and will be used in a new commuter rail service; the service is predicted to displace the equivalent of 4,000 cars per day between the eastern suburbs (Chosica) and the seashore (Callao) in the Lima metropolitan area.